 The aim is to enable you to develop the insight and skills to improve not only the current problem, but also to incorporate these skills in order to improve other aspects of life.
 It is a collaborative approach with you and your therapist working alongside each other to enable you to reach your goals and ultimately become your own therapist.

 Engaging in therapy means that you are investing time, money and energy in the process and you want to get the best possible outcome.
 Those that find the biggest successes in therapy are those that really commit to the process and are prepared to work on themselves not only in the therapy room but also in everyday life.
-In real life is where you will face the biggest challenges so it will be helpful to practice or test out new ideas in-between sessions, when you’re not in the therapy room.
+In real life is where you will face the biggest challenges; this means it will be helpful to practice or test out new ideas in-between sessions, when you’re not in the therapy room.